YASHGUPTA2611/COVID-19-Exploratory-Data-Analysis/README.md

 4.)
 Use FbProphet to forecast the number of cases for the next 30 days and plot the graph for the same

 5.)
 Use matplotlib/seaborn to plot the monthly trend of covid 19 cases starting from 1st Oct 2020

+### This dataset has been taken from :-  https://ourworldindata.org/coronavirus-source-data